 - "Rough Seas".
 Michael's transformation from his nerdy chemist cover to stoic death-dealer is unparalleled.

-, as Michael leans forward as if to close the door.]
+(Beat, as Michael leans forward as if to close the door.)

-: ...I'll take my chances. [ He jumps out of the helicopter.
+Michael: ...I'll take my chances.
+(He jumps out of the helicopter.)

 - That episode also had a Crowning Moment for the client (the boy's father, whom the kidnappers were trying to leverage into giving them info to pull off a heist): The father has to set up a meeting with the kidnapper so that Sam and Mike can ID the guy.
 One glance in the wrong direction, and the kidnapper might realize he's being watched.
-The father—a civilian with NO training in withstanding forceful methods—takes a beating without slipping up; the only person he looks at is the kidnapper, and the determined look on his face as he looks in the kidnapper in the eye and tells him he's told no one is downright inspiring.
+The father, a civilian with NO training in withstanding forceful methods, takes a beating without slipping up.
+The only person he looks at is the kidnapper, and the determined look on his face as he looks him in the eye and tells him he's told no-one is downright inspiring.
 Michael's voice over even comments on it with a tone of respect.
 Some Papa Wolf methods are subtler than others.

 - That episode also had an amazing moment at the finale, after Westen and co. had successfully framed the head kidnapper's underlings as backstabbers.
 The head guy confronted his henchmen and ended up in a Mexican Standoff with them.
 Sam, watching from nearby, drops a match into the powderkeg by firing his own gun into the ground, and is instantly greeted with the pleasant sound of nearby gunfire.

 - Indeed.
 Madeline Westen proved where her son's awesome-genes came from in that scene.
-As Michael said in a season 2 ep, "Violence perceived is violence achieved."
+As Michael said in a season 2 episode, "Violence perceived is violence achieved."

 - Then there's Michael managing to get the drop on a squad of 6 armed Ukrainian commandos in a swamp.
 Did we mention he's alone and he's working with only some fishing line, gunpowder, one block of C4, and a bunch of trees?